-This humble garage winery collaboration, Forjas del Salnes, came to life in 2005 when longtime friends and respected colleagues, vineyard owner Rodrigo Mendez and legendary winemaker Raúl Pérez, joined forces to revitalize a little piece of Galician history that was quickly fading.
-Red wine in Rías Baixas was the way of the land back in the early 1900’s and when in the 1970’s when surrounding farmers were uprooting their less productive, less desirable red grapes in favor of planting the popularity gaining Albariño, the Mendez family was planting them.
-It all began in the early 2000’s when it became clear that Rodri’s mission was to execute his grandfather’s lifelong dream of grafting and replanting the nearly extinct, ancient coastal red vineyards in Val do Salnes, and to revive the nearly forgotten wines of his family’s history.
-Raul and Rodri became intent on pursuing this shift in the Glaician trend.
-This unique partnership of winemaking and vineyard knowledge and skill rooted in the past, conscious of the present and vision for the future, has led to the production of Spain’s finest Albariños and rare Galician reds.
+This humble garage winery collaboration, Forjas del Salnes, came to life in 2005 when respected winemaker and vineyard owner Rodrigo Mendez decided to revitalize a little piece of Galician history that was quickly fading.
+Red wine in Rías Baixas was the way of the land back in the early 1900s and when in the 1970s when surrounding farmers were uprooting their less productive, less desirable red grapes in favor of planting the popularity gaining albariño, the Mendez family was planting them.
+It all began in the early 2000s when it became clear that Rodri’s mission was to execute his grandfather’s lifelong dream of grafting and replanting the nearly extinct, ancient coastal red vineyards in Val do Salnes, and to revive the nearly forgotten wines of his family’s history.
+Rodri became intent on pursuing this shift in the Galician trend.
+With skill rooted in the past and consciousness of the present, Rodri has a vision for the future and is producing some of Spain’s finest albariños and rare Galician reds.

 WHAT MAKES THIS WINE UNIQUE?
-This unique collaboration between winemaker Raúl Pérez and lifelong viticulturist, Rodri Mendez extracts single Vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
-Wines are Fresh acid, low alcohol (12.5%) red that undergo a process of whole cluster fermentation in 12-year-old foudre.
-Winemaker Raul Perez states, "harvest is always the same day, every vintage.
-The day before the rain comes."
+This unique wine is made from single vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
+This is a fresh, acid, low alcohol red wine with balanced acidity that undergoes a process of whole cluster fermentation in 12-year-old foudre.

 RATING HISTORY: 2016 95+WA; 2015 94WA; 2014 94 W&S, 2014 94WA; 2013 93VN & 93WA; 2011 94WA; 2009 92IWC